 Heart Healthy Cooking Tips

 Stick to heart-healthy fats.
 Wherever possible, use olive oil instead of butter or margarine.
-Also, all nuts, (and nut butter), seeds, olives, and avocados are very rich in heart-healthy fats, so eat a few servings each day.
+For high-heat sauteing or roasting vegetables (like 400°F +) I also like avocado oil because it's high in healthy monounsaturated fat like olive oil, but it has a higher smoke point.
+And all nuts, (and nut butter), seeds, olives, and avocados are very rich in heart-healthy fats, so eat a few servings each day.
 Just remember all are high in calories, so mind those portion sizes!

 Choose mostly lean proteins like fish, chicken, turkey, tofu, or eggs.
 And aim to eat at least two servings of fish each week.
 They're low in saturated fats, which helps to reduce LDL (bad) cholesterol.
 They're also a good source of omega-3 fats which are great for your blood pressure.